qgis/QGIS-Documentation/source/docs/training_manual/vector_classification/classification.rst

 .. image:: /static/training_manual/classification/rule_based_map_result.png
    :align: center

-Now you have a map with Swellendam the most prominent residential area and other non-residential areas colored according to their size.
+Now you have a map with |majorUrbanName| the most prominent residential area and other non-residential areas colored according to their size.

 |IC|